-Sent by B. W. Williams, The Williams Lecture and Musical Bureau, 258 Washington Street, Boston, Massachusetts to D. C. Gilman John Hopkins University, Baltimore on 30 March 1886.
+Sent by Benjamin Webb Williams, The Williams Lecture and Musical Bureau, 258 Washington Street, Boston, Massachusetts, USA to Daniel Coit Gilman John Hopkins University, Baltimore, USA on 30 March 1886.

 No summary available at this time.

 A typical letter handwritten by author in English and signed by author.

 A photocopy of original MS

 B. W. WILLIAMS, PROPRIETOR